engineerali2009/git-github/README.md

 # git-github
-This is the first Repo after watching the tutorial
+This is the first Repo after watching the tutorial.
+Then I updated the text file to test the version update